Dorine-forritari/DOTNET_Final_Case_Frontend/README.md

-# FinalCase
+# FinalCase - frontend

+# Description
+The repository contains the files for our Legalt application that we built for the final case of the traineeship by Experis and Noroff.
+With this application you can manage your projects. https://heroic-sunflower-75682c.netlify.app/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+This application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

 ## Development server